 Bluetooth is very useful on Windows computers to connect Bluetooth-enabled devices such as keyboard, mouse, headphones, and phone.
 However, suppose you’re facing Bluetooth connectivity issues; In that case, we will show you how to reinstall Bluetooth Driver in Windows 10.

 For any computer to communicate with any hardware device, Device drivers play an important role.
 If you’ve not updated your Bluetooth driver for a long time, then you might face some issues with Bluetooth connectivity.

 Reinstall Bluetooth Driver

 Windows 10 has a dedicated troubleshooter that diagnoses and troubleshoots the various device adapter errors.
-Therefore, first, we recommend you to run a Bluetooth troubleshooter.
+Therefore, first, we recommend that you should run a Bluetooth troubleshooter.

 To run the troubleshooter, navigate to the Windows settings > Update & security > Troubleshoot > Additional troubleshooters, and then run Bluetooth troubleshooter.

 Once you’ve finished this, then you can proceed to the following steps in order to reinstall the Bluetooth driver.

 - First of all, click the start menu button and search Device Manager in the search box.